iBug/iBug-source/_posts/2024/2024-10-27-ustc-mirrors-zfs-rebuild.md

 A.K.A.
 Practical ZFS application on USTC Mirrors.
 A writeup of the talk I gave at Nanjing University this August.

+Also, a [Chinese version](https://lug.ustc.edu.cn/planet/2024/12/ustc-mirrors-zfs-rebuild/) is available if you want.

 {% assign image_base = "https://image.ibugone.com" %}

 ## Background